mohitbansal25082006/NovelNexus/README.md

 This repository contains all the code and assets required to build a **Semantic Book Recommender** powered by **Large Language Models (LLMs)** and deployed with **Gradio**.

-Inspired by the freeCodeCamp full course: **Build a Semantic Book Recommender with LLMs**, this project takes you through a modern GenAI pipeline—from vector search to LLM-based classification—all wrapped in an interactive UI.
+this project takes you through a modern GenAI pipeline—from vector search to LLM-based classification—all wrapped in an interactive UI.

 ---